harshit2608/ORE/README.md

 <hr/>

 <h2>TODO</h2>
 Adding a new place to store assets.
-(Probablye Gdrive or mega)
+(Probably Gdrive or mega)